- Home

 Carer’s Credit is usually given to people who are caring for someone for at least 20 hours a week and that person receives certain benefits.
 It isn’t means-tested so your income, savings or investments will not affect your eligibility in any way.

-Carer’s Premium – which is currently £38.85 a week – is a benefit for carers that is sometimes given as an extra allowance on top of the following means-tested benefits:
+The Carer Premium – which is currently £45.60 a week (in the 2024/25 tax year) – is a benefit for carers that is sometimes given as an extra allowance on top of the following means-tested benefits:

 - Income Support